digitalreplica/human-knowledge-markdown/docs/HKM Philosophical Framework and Principles.md

 This balanced approach allows HKM to cater to a wide range of knowledge management needs, from casual note-taking to rigorous academic or professional knowledge organization.

+### 2.5 Evolutionary Knowledge Modeling

+HKM embraces an evolutionary approach to knowledge modeling, mirroring the way human understanding develops over time.
+This principle is reflected not only in how knowledge is represented within HKM, but also in the development of the HKM framework itself.

+The framework evolves through iterative cycles of human-AI collaboration, with each cycle building upon the insights and decisions of previous ones.
+This process ensures that HKM remains adaptable to emerging needs and insights in knowledge management.

 ## 3. Core Concepts and Principles

 ### 3.1 Three-Tiered Knowledge Representation